ARMmbed/mbed-os-5-docs/docs/advanced/tls_hardware_acceleration.md

     - `mbedtls_internal_ecp_init` and `mbedtls_internal_ecp_free` are optional.
 Use them to optimise if you are replacing a function in the ECP module.
     - For more information about the utility functions read the subsection about the [ECP](#How-to-implement-ECP-module-functions) module.

 1. Implement the selected functions with the help of your hardware accelerator and copy the source code to the `features/mbedtls/targets/TARGET_XXXX` directory specific to your target.
 You may create a directory structure similar to the one you have for the HAL if you feel it appropriate.
 These functions have the same name as the ones they replace.
-We have [doxygen documentation for the original functions](https://tls.mbed.org/api/).
+There is a [doxygen documentation for the original functions](https://tls.mbed.org/api/).
 The exception to the naming conventions is the ECP module, where an internal API is exposed to enable hardware acceleration.
 These functions too have a doxygen documentation and you can find them in the `ecp_internal.h` header file.

-1. Since mbed TLS is a static link library you also have to somehow notify the compiler/linker that the alternative implementations are present.
+1. Since mbed TLS is implemented as a static link library in mbed OS, you also have to somehow notify the compiler/linker that the alternative implementations are present.
 To do this, you have to set the macros corresponding to the selected functions.
 You can read more on this in the [subsection about setting macros](#How-to-set-the-macros?) section.

 ### How to implement ECP module functions

 mbed TLS supports only curves over prime fields and uses mostly curves of short Weierstrass form.
 The function `ecp_add_mixed_alt` and the functions having `_jac_` in their names are related to point arithmetic on curves in short Weierstrass form.
 The only Montgomery curve supported is Curve25519.
 To accelerate operations on this curve you have to replace the three functions with `_mxz_` in their name.

-Hardware accelerators may support different kinds of elliptic curves.
-You may need to tell some of these accelerators what kind of curve operation it has to perform by setting some registers or calling some special instructions.
+The method of accelerating the ECP module may support different kinds of elliptic curves.
+If that acceleration is a hardware accelerator, you may need to indicate what kind of curve operation the accelerator has to perform by setting a registers or executing a special instruction.
 If performing this takes significant amount of time or power, then you may not want mbed TLS to do this step unnecessarily.
 Unfortunately the replaceable functions in this module are relatively low level, and it may not be necessary to do this initialisation and de-initialisation in each of them.

 To resolve this, you can move the setup of the hardware to the `mbedtls_internal_ecp_init` and `mbedtls_internal_ecp_free` functions and let mbed TLS call them whenever it is necessary.
 Please keep in mind that `mbedtls_internal_ecp_init` should return 0 upon a successful setup and `MBEDTLS_ERR_ECP_FEATURE_UNAVAILABLE` otherwise.